Zebra: Hybridisation

 Fertile hybrids have been reported in the wild between plains and Grévy's zebra.
 Hybridisation has also been recorded between the plains and mountain zebra, though it is possible that these are infertile due to the difference in chromosome numbers between the two species.
 Captive zebras have been bred with horses and donkeys; these are known as zebroids.
-A zorse is a cross between a zebra and a horse; a zonkey between a zebra and a donkey and a zoni between a zebra and a pony.
+A zorse is a cross between a zebra and a horse; a zonkey, between a zebra and a donkey; and a zoni, between a zebra and a pony.
 Zebroids are often born sterile with dwarfism.

 Characteristics

-As with all wild equines, zebra have barrel-chested bodies with tufted tails, elongated faces and long necks with long, erect manes.
+As with all wild equines, zebras have barrel-chested bodies with tufted tails, elongated faces and long necks with long, erect manes.
 Their thin legs are each supported by a spade-shaped toe covered in a hard hoof.
 Their dentition is adapted for grazing; they have large incisors that clip grass blades and rough molars and premolars well suited for grinding.
 Males have spade-shaped canines, which can be used as weapons in fighting.
 The eyes of zebras are at the sides and far up the head, which allows them to look over the tall grass while feeding.
 Their moderately long, erect ears are movable and can locate the source of a sound.

 Unlike horses, zebras and asses have chestnut callosities present only on their front legs.
-In contrast to other living equines, zebra have longer front legs than back legs.
+In contrast to other living equines, zebras have longer front legs than back legs.
 Diagnostic traits of the zebra skull include: its relatively small size with a straight dorsal outline, protruding eye sockets, narrower rostrum, less conspicuous postorbital bar, separation of the metaconid and metastylid of the tooth by a V-shaped canal and rounded enamel wall.